-MCO-I's IMS policy can be found on SharePoint (SOP-3-011-4442-R).
-This policy is shared with all MCO-I employees and is the foundation of this IMS, supported by top management, shared with customers, and reviewed annually.
+MCO-I's IMS policy is stated in section 2.4.
+This policy is shared with all MCO-I employees and is the foundation of this IMS, supported by top management, shared with customers and reviewed in all management reviews.